ishaanbakhle/CleanNYT/README.md

 # CleanNYT
-A python tool to clean and parse NexisUni's formatting of New York Times articles
+:newspaper: A python tool to clean and parse NexisUni's formatting of New York Times articles

 ## About